Feds require airlines to automatically refund passengers for canceled or delayed flights

 The proposal to expand the rights of wheelchair passengers will mandate enhanced training for airline employees and contractors who physically assist passengers with disabilities and handle passengers’ wheelchairs, and specify actions that airlines must take to protect passengers when a wheelchair is damaged during transport.

+Virginia Mercury is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Virginia Mercury maintains editorial independence.
+Contact Editor Samantha Willis for questions: info@virginiamercury.com.
+Follow Virginia Mercury on Facebook and Twitter.

-The post Feds require airlines to automatically refund passengers for canceled or delayed flights appeared first on Oregon Capital Chronicle.
+The post Feds require airlines to automatically refund passengers for canceled or delayed flights appeared first on Washington State Standard.